-Based on anticipated available funding for benefits and administrative costs, DPW proposes to open the cash component on November 1, 2011 with a closing date of March 30, 2012.
-DPW will begin operating the crisis exception program on November 1, 2011 and close the program on January 2, 2012.
-DPW will open the crisis component on January 3, 2012 and close the program on March 30, 2012.
+Based on anticipated available funding for benefits and administrative costs, DPW proposes to open the cash component on November 1, 2012 with a closing date of March 29, 2013.
+DPW will begin operating the crisis exception program on November 1, 2012 and close the program on January 1, 2012.
+DPW will open the crisis component on January 2, 2013 and close the program on March 29, 2013.
 As in past years, DPW may extend or shorten the program year, depending on the availability of funds.

-Prior to the cash program opening date, DPW will mail applications to persons who received LIHEAP benefits in the 2010-2011 program year.
+Prior to the cash program opening date, DPW will mail applications or a postcard directing people to apply online to persons who received LIHEAP benefits in the 2011-2012 program year.

 Public hearing testimony supported various recommendations for program extension.
-Two testifiers recommended the institution of a summer cooling program, stating heat-related emergencies can be just as dangerous as cold weather emergencies.
-One testifier recommended a spring Crisis program to help with termination notices received from utilities.
+One testifier recommended the institution of a summer cooling program, stating heat-related emergencies can be just as dangerous as cold weather emergencies.
+Seven testifiers recommended a spring Crisis program to help with termination notices received from utilities.

-Seventeen testifiers (including PULP, CLS, utility companies, fuel vendors, and advocacy groups) recommended eliminating the crisis exception program and supported operating the cash and the regular crisis component concurrently.
+Sixteen testifiers (including PULP, CLS, utility companies, fuel vendors, and advocacy groups) recommended eliminating the crisis exception program and supported operating the cash and the regular crisis component concurrently.
 Five testifiers requested an opening date in October for both components to allow for fuel delivery and reconnection of utility service going into the heating season.
-One testifier supported the Crisis Exception Program being opened on November 1, 2011.

-Eleven testifiers requested an opening date for both components on November 1, 2011.
+Eight testifiers requested an opening date for both components on November 1, 2012.

-Ten testifiers supported a program closing date for both components in April.
-Dates ranged from April 13 to April 30, 2012.
+Thirteen testifiers supported a program closing date for both components in April.
+Dates ranged from April 12 to April 30, 2013.